dvernooy/dvernooy.github.io/_embedded/01-ergware.md

 I have a very simple menu structure that allows for nested sub-menus.
 All of the memory is pre-allocated, and could probably be done even more efficiently, but I'm pretty happy with it.

 ### Pushbutton responsivity
-One of the bigger questions I had was whether the buttons would be capable of interrupting the system with many threads running ... giving the user a responsive interface.
+One of the bigger questions I had was whether the buttons would be capable of interrupting the system with many threads running in order to give the user a responsive interface.

 ### RTOS structure
 I was able to do the whole thing with 8 threads, including a thread for monitoring the RTOS overhead itself.